MaSe69/dssb/md/27_Altair_Stories/altair_10_vega_cars.md

 This is the result of the steps described below.

 <center>
-{% include images/image.html imagePath = "../assets/images/img_blog/img_altair/vegacarsexpanded.png" imageCaption =  ""%}
+{% include images/image.html imagePath = "../assets/images/img_blog/Python/BDF/20_BDF_ALT/vegacarsexpanded.png"%}
 <br><b>
 The purpose of this graph with respect to content is the show the relationship between weight and fuel consumption.
 </b><br>